BPAS provides vasectomy on a self-funded basis and also has contracts with the NHS in some areas.

 Clear fluid oozing from the wound can sometimes occur.
 You may wish to buy sterile cotton gauze from the chemist and put it in your underwear to protect the incision.

-Our Aftercare line is provided, by a healthcare organisation outside of BPAS but is closely monitored and follows our policies and procedures.
+Our Aftercare line is provided, by another healthcare organisation which is closely monitored and follows BPAS policies and procedures.

 - Relax at home, taking a few days off work if necessary